U.S. Is Betting Big On Naval Mine Warfare With These New Sub-Launched and Air-Dropped Types

 Work on the Hammerhead only began in 2018.
 The Navy expects to issue a classified request for information to defense contractors interested in building the weapons in 2019, Captain George’s briefing explained.

-It’s not clear whether submarines will be able to launch Hammerhead, as well, at which point it could serve as a replacement for the Mk 67 SLMM.
+It’s not clear whether submarines will be able to launch Hammerhead, as well, at which point it might be able to serve as a replacement for the Mk 67 SLMM.
+However, the Mk 67s are modified Mk 37 electrically-powered torpedoes and their concept of employment is more centered on their ability to be launched into denied areas clandestinely, from a stand-off distance.
 The Navy had initially planned to retire these existing submarine-launched mines in 2012, but U.S. Navy Admiral Jonathan Greenert, Chief of Naval Operations, interceded personally to save that capability.

 Separately, the Navy is developing a new mine that both submarines and future large unmanned undersea vehicles will be able to employ, known as the Clandestine Delivered Mine (CDM).